xmartlabs/xmartlabs.github.io/_posts/2017-11-3-React-native-line.md

 markdown: redcarpet
 ---

-Today we are releasing our very first React Native framework to the open source community.
+A few days ago we released our very first React Native framework to the open source community.
 [react-native-line](https://github.com/Xmartlabs/react-native-line) provides an easy-to-use interface for you to use Line's mobile SDK seamlessly on your app, without having to worry about Android or iOS differences.

 ## How to use it?